Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: Experiments, Results and Discussion

-We set the lower prize bound $l$ to 6 and upper bound $u$ to 10 in order to distinguish between relatively discharged (6-10) and charged (1-5) sensor nodes, and to reduce the number of sensor nodes involved in the computation.
+We set the lower prize bound $lb$ to 6 and upper bound $ub$ to 10 to distinguish between relatively discharged (6-10) and charged (1-5) sensor nodes and to reduce the number of sensor nodes involved in the computation.
 Arguments in the algorithm can be tuned according to different requirements.
-Setting a large population and generation number can, for example, lead to deep search and long computation time.
-We set the PDV initial energy $E_{pdv}(t=0)$ to 99.9 Wh (i.e., full capacity of one TB47D battery), population number $N_{pop}$ to 80, generation number $N_{gen}$ to 80, `attraction' probability $P_a$ to 75\%, search number $N_{srch}$ to 10, event horizon radius $r$ at 25\%, and aggregate frequency $\mathcal{F}$ as 10 as a common setting.
+Setting a large population and generation number can, for example, lead to deep searches and long computation time.
+In CBHA, we set the population number $N_{pop}$ to 80, generation number $N_{gen}$ to 80, `attraction' probability $P_a$ to 75\%, search number $N_{srch}$ to 10, event horizon radius $r$ at 25\%, and aggregate frequency as 10 as a common setting.
 The parameter settings for $P_a$, $N_{srch}$ and $r$ are selected to allow the algorithm to evolve more actively.
-The event horizon radius is set as the third quartile (Q3) value of population solutions' metric set $\{M^s(S_{1}), ..., M^s(S_{N_{pop}})\}$, which means only $\sim$25\% of the population solution will be kept for the next generation.
-The value of $r$ represents a trade-off between maintaining solution diversity and converging on a global optimum.
-In addition, updating the global solution should not be a high-frequency event because the update process includes solution collection from other processes, fitness metric sorting, global solution broadcasting and solution update, which can impact the execution time.
+It is important to note that updating the global solution should not frequently occur since this process involves collecting routes from other processes, sorting fitness metrics, broadcasting a global route and updating the black hole route, which can have a non-trivial impact on the execution time.
 The update frequency represents a trade-off between computing time and search efficiency.
-These values were selected based on a scenario in which a PDV charges a supercapacitor over tens of seconds, and so our algorithm will produce a route that is safe, although not necessarily more efficient than a route produced by OR-Tools.
-A detailed analysis of $N_{pop}$ and $N_{gen}$ setting can be seen in \S~\ref{sec:parallel-search-experiment}, which shows that setting the population to 5000 allows our algorithm to produce a better solution than OR-Tools in 100\% of cases tested.
-Although a population of 5000, which increases the computation time to hundreds of seconds, is relatively expensive when recharging supercapacitors, it remains within the interaction time when a PDV is charging a battery, and in such scenarios is therefore safer and more efficient than OR-Tools.
+These chosen values were based on a scenario where a UAV requires tens of seconds to charge a supercapacitor.
+Thus, ROMP will produce a safe route, but it may not be more efficient than GLS.
+A detailed analysis of $N_{pop}$ and $N_{gen}$ setting can be seen in \S~\ref{sec:parallel-search-experiment}, which shows that setting the population to 5000 allows our algorithm to produce a better solution than GLS in 100\% of cases tested.